Project Riley: Multimodal Multi-Agent LLM Collaboration with Emotional Reasoning and Voting: Introduction

 A emergency-oriented variant of the system, named Armando, is also presented, which architecture was adaptedto real-time, high-stakes environments with a focus on trust, relevance, and emotional regulation.

-To the best of our knowledge, this is the first framework that leverages generative AI to orchestrate structured affective reasoning through independent emotional agents, introducing a novel paradigm for information fusion via generative emotional modelling.
+To the best of our knowledge, this is the first framework that leverages generative AI to orchestrate structured affective reasoning through independent emotional agents, introducing a novel paradigm for integrating generative emotional modelling into conversational systems.
 Furthermore, no comparable solution has been identified in the literature that adapts such an architecture to emergency response contexts as implemented in Armando, where emotional regulation, informational accuracy, and user trust are prioritised under high-stakes conditions.